 A study of how it was built, suggested that removing the screen would leave a convenient 12cm x 15cm slot that could be used to mount a digital camera back.

 You can actually buy view camera DSLR adapter plates.
-They will cost you a lot of money – certainly a lot more than the $20 or so that mine cost to make… (There are even systems like the Horseman LD – not bad for £1400 ;-) :-)
+Some will cost you a lot of money – certainly rather more than the $20 or so that mine cost to make [some examples from Fotodiox]

 The picture below, shows my adapter plate being slid into the slot.
 Note the metal clips at the top and bottom.
 You can also see the black felt lining which the original film holder would rest against.